Flying – Air Dolomiti Embraer E195

 My beloved wife passed away at 17:00 on 23 December 2023, and so I flew alone this short hop from my home base to Frankfurt and back, to catch a flight to Buenos Aires.

-I had flown earlier versions of Embraer aircraft, but this would be my first flight on an E195.
+I had flown earlier versions of Embraer aircraft, but in late 2024 it would be my first flight on an E195.

 Before looking at the route, aircraft used, comfort, etc. It’s important to point out one essential fact.
 This business class round trip to Frankfurt impacted positively on the cost of my entire return trip to Buenos Aires.
 Had I decided to only take a return business class ticket Frankfurt-Buenos Aires-Frankfurt, it would have cost more.
 And I would have had to drive to Frankfurt and back, and pay parking for 25 days.